alkesh26/blog/content/posts/leetcode-minimum-size-subarray-sum.md

 description: LeetCode - return the minimal length of a subarray whose sum is greater than or equal to target using C++, Golang and Javascript.
 date: 2023-01-08
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - the minimal length of a subarray whose sum is greater than or equal to target, c++, golang, javascript"
+categories: "the minimal length of a subarray whose sum is greater than or equal to target, c++, golang, javascript"
 ---

 ## Problem statement